 The bathroom is the most dangerous room in the house.
-Equipment you can get for your bathroom to make it safer includes:
+Equipment you can get for your bathroom to make it safer includes: grab bars, a raised toilet seat, a shower chair or a transfer bench, and a shower extension hose.

-- Grab bars

-- Raised toilet seat

-- Shower chair or a transfer bench

-- Shower extension hose